gbelanger/roosevelt-new-annales-issue2/README.md

 ## Purpose

 This is an updated version of what was done for the Roosevelt Club's New Annales Issue 1.
-Specific filenames below are from Issus 1.
+Specific filenames below are from Issue 1.

 The purpose of this repository is to store the contents of the Roosevelt Club's New Annales Issue 2.
 This is a LaTeX project whose main class is `roosevelt.cls` and parent file is `new_annales.tex`.
 Several scripts are used to automate and facilitate the building of the document.
 Ideally, one should be able to run the scripts in one shot using `./run_all_scripts.sh`.
 Here we explain the different steps separately.